hairyhenderson/go-fsimpl/README.md

 [![Build][gh-actions-image]][gh-actions-url]

-This module contains a collection of Go _filesystem implementations_ that can discovered dynamically by URL scheme.
+This module contains a collection of Go _filesystem implementations_ that can be discovered dynamically by URL scheme.
 All filesystems are read-only.

 These filesystems implement the [`fs.FS`](https://pkg.go.dev/io/fs#FS) interface [introduced in Go 1.16]()